How to apply for the Work Opportunity Tax Credit (WOTC)

 - Submit application through the online filing system.

 - Create a SecureAccess Washington (SAW) account by signing in to eServices, Employment Security's site for employers and individuals to complete tax and unemployment related tasks.
 (You might already have a SAW account to pay your unemployment taxes or LNI premium.)

 - From eServices, navigate to the WOTC sign-in page.
 Select New employer or New representative to create a WOTC account.
-Use a username and password different from your SAW credentials.
+Your username and password need to match your SAW username and password.

 - Read this user guide for more help.